 They quickly learned that the cloud storage market had already driven PPC costs through the unprofitability red line.

-Reason #2: Saturation of your core demographic
+Reason #2: Saturation of core audiences

-Reason #3: PPC Platforms are external dependencies
+Reason #3: PPC platforms are external dependencies

 It’s very easy to forget that PPC platforms are external forces that may become threatening.
 It’s widely known how recent privacy laws and concerns have caused substantial changes to Facebook’s and Google’s ad targeting capabilities.
 This was just a very recent reminder that platforms can, and will change their rules at any time.
 In some occasions this will represent an opportunity to gain advantage over our competition, but many other times it will represent a threat to businesses that can see their reach significantly decreased, or in the worst cases, terminated.

-Solution: Use PPC to build organic traffic
+Leverage PPC to build organic traffic!

 “Test with PPC, Scale with SEO”